sensu/sensu-pagerduty-handler/README.md

 ## Quick start

 We recommend installing the Sensu PagerDuty Handler plugin via the [monitoring-pipelines PagerDuty template](https://github.com/sensu-community/monitoring-pipelines/blob/master/incident-management/pagerduty.yaml).
-The template includes Sensu resource definitions for the handler, the versioned asset you will need, and information about supported options.
+The template includes additional template-specific instructions, Sensu resource definitions for the handler, the versioned asset you will need, and information about supported options.
-Make sure to edit the template to match your configuration before you install it with `sensuctl create`.
+Make sure to read the template's inline comments for template-specific instructions and edit the template to match your configuration before you install it with `sensuctl create`.

 **NOTE**: The monitoring-pipelines and monitoring-checks templates use specially defined handler sets by default.
 For more information about how these templates work, read the [monitoring pipelines readme](https://github.com/sensu-community/monitoring-pipelines/blob/master/README.md).